 Key generation is split into two phases: phase 1 is executed at the KMF where the key is generated, and phase 2 is executed at every other KMF.
-After phase 1 has been executed, two (2) copies of the application data (keys and associated data encrypted with the SMK) MUST be promptly transported to every other KMF and deposited as described in section 6.12 "Media Deposit" until phase 2 is to be executed.
+After phase 1 has been executed, two (2) copies of the application data (keys and associated data encrypted with the SMK or Domain and CO Keys) MUST be promptly transported to every other KMF and deposited as described in section 6.12 "Media Deposit" until phase 2 is to be executed.
 Phase 2 is normally executed together with another scheduled Key Management Ceremony, e.g., key signing.